 - Assist ADSA in managing the equipment and inventory budget as requested and work with the finance team to assess course fees.

 - Assist ADSA in tracking operational expenses to support monthly and annual operational reports and long-term plan development.

 - Assist the ADSA with identification of need for replacement equipment, instrumentation, and supplies and obtains cost estimates from vendors/suppliers as requested to facilitate new purchases in coordination with the Undergraduate, Graduate and Research Simulation Faculty Leads and the finance team.

 The above statements are intended to describe the general nature and level of work to be performed and are not an exhaustive list of all associated responsibilities.

 Education and Experience:

-- A Bachelor of Science degree is required in an appropriate discipline; five (5) or more years of experience with high fidelity simulation equipment and task trainers or experience in a clinical healthcare setting (e.g., EMT, Anesthesia technician, ORT, etc.), or the equivalent combination of education, training and experience from which comparable skills can be attained.
+- Five (5) or more years of experience with high fidelity simulation equipment and task trainers or experience in a clinical healthcare setting (e.g., EMT, Anesthesia technician, ORT, etc.); and a Bachelor of Science degree or various relevant coursework, or the equivalent combination of education, training and experience from which comparable skills can be attained is required.

 - Five (5) or more years of supervisory experience in a clinical healthcare setting.

 - Demonstrated ability to understand and operate most equipment found in a healthcare setting.